greenbeanx3/wheresmyhappyending/README.md

 " find me hanging from my celing fan after you abandon me, it doesnt take a lot to see how much we failed mutually!"

 " i'm disgusting? me?
 WE're disgusting. me and you. this is all because of you, don't blame me when you're dead."

+" i feel pain to the tops of the highest trees. and im crying, and im crying, and im crying..."

+" gods most fragile dove had it's wings ripped off by the wolf. others try to repair, but skies are too gray to let it fly again."